d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 In this project, we reproduce the results of a meta-analysis of gene expression in mice reported by Palmer, Daniel et al. in 2021  [palmer2021ageing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7906136/#SD2).
 In this study transcriptome signatures of ageing in brain, heart and muscle were derived from 127 public microarray and RNA-Seq datasets from mice, rats, and humans.
 Gene expression patterns revealed overexpression of immune and stress response genes with age, as well as underexpression of metabolic and developmental genes.
 In muscle and heart cell response processes were found to be activated.
 It was indicated that gene ageing signatures are associated with key genes in protein interaction networks.
 Previously in thr paper [de2009meta](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732303/) several common signatures of aging were highlighted including overexpression of inflammation, immune response and lysosomes related genes, underexpression of collagen, energy metabolism and MT genes, as well as alterations in expression of apoptosis genes.
 The reasoning that genes that display differential expression with age are mainly common for different tissues was confirmed.

 The outline of the original study is the following:
-1. Linear regression was performed for each gene inside each dataset
+1. Linear regression was performed for each gene inside each dataset.
+The slope of the regression corresponds to the level of change in gene expression.
-2. Genes statistically significantly associated with age were selected
+2. Genes statistically significantly associated with age were selected.
-3. Meta regression was performed with Binomial test
+3. Meta regression was performed with Binomial test.
-4. FDR correction by permutation, the genes by critical P value sorted
+4. FDR correction by permutation, the genes by critical P value sorted.
-5. Identified differentially expressed genes in each set of datasets
+5. Differentially expressed genes (DEGs) were identified in each set of datasets.
-6. Identified differentially expressed genes in all datasets combines
+6. DEGs were identified in all datasets combined.
-7. Enrichment analysis with David and topGO R tool
+7. Enrichment analysis with David and topGO R tool was performed.
-8. dN/dS analysis
+8. dN/dS analysis - the authors calculated the ratio of no synonymus to synonymous substitutions in the main DEGs with age in different species.
+The result of their calculation showed that those genes are predominantly evolutionary conserved across species.
-9. Build Random Forest ML models to identify the most important GO terms
+9. Random Forest ML models was build to identify the most important GO terms in the age-related DEGs.
-10. Run tissue specificity analysis (calculating the tau index)
+10. Tissue specificity analysis was run with tau index used as a measure of tissue specificity.
+From the results of this analysis the authors found that the majority of age-associated DEGs are evenly expressed among tissues.

 ### Machine learning approach used in the paper `palmer2021ageing`